 Welcome to our Gower Self Catering Holiday Cottage

-Hill House is probably the best self catering cottage for family holidays in the Gower peninsula.
+Hill House is the home from home dog friendly self catering cottage for family holidays in the Gower peninsula.
 It provides comfortable and spacious accommodation for the extended family and the extensive gardens are ideal for entertaining children.
 The surrounding landscape is rural with uninterrupted estuary views across open fields and salt marsh.
 You will find that the cottage provides a relaxing and tranquil retreat from the hurly-burly of everyday life.

 The cottage’s four light and airy bedrooms sleep up to nine adults.
 There is a large farmhouse style kitchen with seating for twelve and there are two sitting rooms and two bathrooms.
 The combination of a downstairs bedroom and adjacent shower room makes it ideal for family members with minor mobility issues.

 Beds are made up for guest prior to their arrival and bath towels and hand towels are also provided.
 The kitchen is equipped with modern appliances, utensils, crockery and cutlery.
 In addition, there are two flat screen LED televisions and there is a free unlimited Wi-Fi broadband connection.
 If required we can provide an additional cot, highchair and stair gate.
 Furthermore, well-behaved dogs are welcome by prior arrangement.